clhedrick/kerberos/README.md

 of how NFS uses the KEYRING.

 NFS expects credentials for your normal username to be in whatever cache is named as the default in krb5.conf.
-If you set it to KEYRING:persistent:%{uid}, then if the user creates a new cache for administrative credentials, kinit will make it primary, and NFS will try to use those credentials rather than the user's normal ones.

-So we need the default in krb5.conf to be a specific cache, KEYRING:persistent:%{uid}:%{uid} for consistency with openssh.
+If you are using the KEYRING, you'll normally set the default cache in krb5.conf to KEYRING:persistent:%{uid}.

-However KRB5CCNAME can't be set to that.
-If we do, and we kinit to admin, it will overwrite KEYRING:persistent:%{uid}:%{uid}.
-To do kinit to create a new cache, and allow kswitch to switch between then KRB5CCNAME must be set to KEYRING:persistent:%{uid}.

-Thus pam_reg_cc has an option "usecollection" that will update KRB5CCNAME from KEYRING:persistent:%{uid}:%{uid} to KEYRING:persistent:%{uid}.
+That is, you'll end up with KRB5CCNAME set to a collection.

+When krb5.conf is set to use collections, NFS (actually rpc.gssd) uses the primary cache in the collection to authenticate the user.
+That's normally fine.
+But if the user kinit's as another principal (e.g. an administrator), and NFS reevaluates credentials, the NFS access will fail.

+NFS only rechecks credentials when the old ones expire.
+So this may not happen very often.
+If it does, you can use kswitch to switch to your main credentials and do the file access again.

+We suggest setting up cron job to use credentials in /tmp, to avoid this kind of issue.
+But for interactive jobs, where a user might kinit as a different principal, there are dangers to setting KRB5CCNAME to a file in /tmp.
+By default, kinit will overwrite whatever credentials are in the file.
+Hence we think it's safer to use a collection, even though it's subject to issues as well.

 For cron jobs we recommend configuring pam_kgetcred to use ccname=FILE:/tmp/krb5cc_%{uid}_XXXXXX.
 That makes them independent of what's going on in interactive sessions.